“You cannot always control circumstances, but you can control your own thoughts.”

 ~ Charles Popplestown

 Are you worried about keeping your job?
-Let’s face it; there are many things out of your control, from the sad state of the economy to downsizing and cutbacks to the worry of putting food on the table and getting your kids through college.
+Let’s face it; many things out of your control, from the state of the economy to downsizing and cutbacks.

 But that’s not what worries me.
 What concerns me more are not the looming factors beyond your control, but the casual attitude toward the things that are within your control.

 Many people who come to me for help have the attitude, “I’ll just have to work hard and hope for the best.”